cvilsmeier/sqinn-go/README.md

 ### Concurrency

-Sqinn/Sqinn-Go performs well in non-concurrent as well as concurrent settings, as shown in the Performance section.
-However, a single Sqinn instance should only be called from one goroutine.
-Exceptions are the Exec and Query methods, these are mutex'ed and goroutine safe.
-But, since Sqinn is inherently single-threaded, Exec and Query requests are served one-after-another.
+Sqinn/Sqinn-Go performs well in non-concurrent as well as concurrent settings, as shown in the performance section.
+However, a single Sqinn instance is inherently single-threaded, requests are served one-after-another.

 If you want true concurrency at the database level, you can spin up multiple Sqinn instances.
 You may even implement a connection pool.
 But be aware that when accessing a SQLite database concurrently, the dreaded SQLITE_BUSY error might occur.
 The PRAGMA busy_timeout might help to avoid SQLITE_BUSY errors.

-We recommend the following: Have one Sqinn instance.
-You may call Exec/Query on that single Sqinn instance from as many goroutines as you want.
-For long-running tasks (VACUUM, BACKUP, etc), spin up a second Sqinn instance on demand, and terminate it once the long-running work is done.
-Use PRAGMA busy_timeout to avoid SQLITE_BUSY.

-### Only one active statement at a time

-A Sqinn instance allows only one active statement at a time.
-A statement is *active* from the time it is prepared until it is finalized.
-Before preparing a new statement, you have to finalize the current statement first, otherwise Sqinn will respond with an error.

-This is why we recommend using Exec/Query: These methods do a complete prepare-finalize cycle and the caller can be sure that, once Exec/Query returns, no active statements are hanging around.

 Changelog